artists activities

 How do I choose a subject?
 I Don’t – The subject chooses me!

 Suitable subjects are anywhere and everywhere!
 When they find me, I know what to do!
+How do I choose a subject?
 This is an excellent question which I have occasionally been asked!
 Many years ago, I found myself driving through the country lanes of west Kent – looking for a view to paint!
-I spent hours and used a tank of
+Having spent

 How do I choose a subject?
 I Don’t – The subject chooses me!
 Read More »

-How I plan a Painting – from the Start – (Part 1)
+How I compose a Painting – from the Start – (Part 1)

-How I plan a Painting – from the Start – (Part 1) Read More »
+How I compose a Painting – from the Start – (Part 1) Read More »

 Being a Cultural Ambassador – What does it mean?